amitthanki/store/README.md

 You can deploy the application using Docker containers on Linux distributions.

-You will need to install Docker if it is not installed.
+You will need to install Docker and Docker Compose if they are not installed.

 First, copy the source code to a folder on your Linux machine.